Welcome to Archdesk. Before you start using the system it is essential that you understand how it works in general.

 Every process also has predefined stages.
 It's a good practice to set up the processes and stages based on how you receive updates on "chunks" of work from e.g. the site.

 You can add the processes in the Processes section when you open a specific project.
 In the below screenshot we can see a sample of processes in a company:

 - Installation etc.

 Another example of the processes could be:

 - Risk Assessment Rounds + Methods Statement

-The processes can be modelled in any way around your operations.
+The processes can be modeled in any way around your operations.

 Project Financial Dashboard